-The ITC is expected to provide a direct benefit to GIP's portfolio of U.S. development and construction assets, including a benefit of approximately \$32.1 million (US \$23.8 million) for GreenGas Colorado and approximately \$27 million (US \$20 million) for the Iowa RNG Project.
-Subject to the issuance of technical guidance from the IRS, the Company is anticipating monetizing this benefit through either transfers or other tax equity financing structures.
+The ITC is expected to provide a direct benefit to GIP's portfolio of U.S. development and construction assets, including a benefit of approximately \$31.5 million (US \$23.8 million)4 for GreenGas Colorado and approximately \$26.5 million (US \$20 million)5 for Iowa RNG.
+As discussed above, for GreenGas Colorado, the Company is finalizing the definitive agreement to monetize this benefit through a transfer to a third party and anticipates entering into a similar agreement for Iowa RNG.

 In Canada, both the 2022 Fall Economic Statement and the recently released 2023 Federal Budget, introduced a refundable ITC equal to 30% of the capital cost of eligible equipment related to clean technologies.
-Further information is required to fully assess the impact, however, based on initial analysis the Company expects to receive a minimum ITC for Future Energy Park of \$20 million, with a potential benefit to future projects.
+Further information is required to fully assess the impact, however, based on initial analysis the Company expects to receive a minimum ITC for Future Energy Park of \$20 million6, with potential additional benefits for future projects.